junxit/us-congress-bills-112/metadata.md

 - 2011-01-19 — The Chair announced that pursuant to clause 1(c) of rule 19, proceedings will now resume on H.R.
 2.
 - 2011-01-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H322)
 - 2011-01-19 — The previous question was ordered pursuant to the rule. (consideration: CR H321)
+- 2011-01-25 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-01-26 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 3.